ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/AmdahlsLaw.rst

     .. figure:: Images/amdahl1.png
         :figwidth: 45%

-        Effect of splitting parallel part of job in 5.
+        Effect of splitting the parallel part of a job in 5.